sagarnasit/laravel-twitter/readme.md

 - Login page redirect user to twitter.com where user can login with his twitter account.
 - User has to allow application to use twitter in order to use this application.
 - Successfull login redirect user to the home page.
-- Home page display slider with latest 10 tweets from logged in user.
+- Home page display slider with latest 10 tweets with timestamp from logged in user.
 - It also display 10 Follower of logged in user right bellow the slider.
+- User can post new tweet from application.
 - User can search his/her follower from search text box that list out matched followers without any page reload.
 - On clicking of follower name from list will change slider with corressponding clicked user's latest 10 tweets.
 - User can also get his tweets by clicking Email button above the slider.